Canon T5i vs Panasonic G85

 The Panasonic G85 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the T5i and the G85 write their files to SDXC cards.
 The G85 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the T5i can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5i and Panasonic Lumix DMC-G85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

-Both the T5i and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the G85 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the T5i and G85 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Panasonic G85?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.